 Ready to get started on your NYC adventure?
 Let’s go!

-How to get there: First, depart your Marriott International Midtown hotel and head south to Battery Park, a green space where all the morning’s activities are located.
+How to get there: Head south to Battery Park, a green space where all the morning’s activities are located.
 It’s located at the tip of Manhattan.
-Next board a downtown-bound MTA (Metropolitan Transportation Authority) subway train and get off at the Whitehall St/South Ferry station for the 1 or the R trains.
+Catch a downtown subway and get off at the Whitehall St/South Ferry station for the 1 or the R train.

 Statue of Liberty – First Stop